fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 That's why Adam needs 2× the model size for optimizer states compared to SGD's near-zero overhead.

+**AdamW:**

+AdamW (Adam with decoupled weight decay) has the same memory requirements as Adam.
+The difference is how weight decay is applied - AdamW applies it directly to parameters, while Adam adds it to gradients.
+But both maintain the same optimizer states: $m_{t-1}$ (1× model size) and $v_{t-1}$ (1× model size), totaling 2× model size.
+So AdamW also needs 2× the model size for optimizer states.

 **When optimizers are used:**

 The training loop follows this sequence: (1) forward pass - compute predictions and loss, storing activations; (2) backward pass - compute gradients $g_t$ for all parameters; (3) optimizer step - use the optimizer to update parameters from $w_t$ to $w_{t+1}$ using gradients $g_t$.